Configuration files and directories

 Networking core

-The network.pr defines the <milestone network> pseudo-service and starts a number of ancillary services for generically monitoring and configuring system network interfaces.
+The network.pr script defines the <milestone network> pseudo-service and starts a number of ancillary services for generically monitoring and configuring system network interfaces.

 First, <daemon interface-monitor> is a small Python program, required by <milestone network>, using Netlink sockets to track changes to interfaces and interface state.
 It speaks the Syndicate network protocol on its standard input and output, and publishes a service object which expects a reference to the machine dataspace defined earlier: